lesshint/lesshint/lib/linters/README.md

 ```

 ## trailingWhitespace
-There should't be any trailing whitespace since this will mess up diffs etc.
+There shouldn't be any trailing whitespace since this will mess up diffs etc.

 ## urlFormat
 All URLs should be relative.